 This can be entirely up to you – it could be as simple as hanging a particular item of clothing on your wardrobe door that you want to fit into, so you see it every morning.
 Or write a list of WHY you want to reach your goal – increased fitness, more energy for time with family, for a specific event etc. read these reasons every day if need be.
 Even going on Pinterest and finding motivational mantras and images can be an easy way of pushing yourself again.
 Telling those you love about the reasons why you’re following this healthier lifestyle may encourage them to join you, or at least give you the backing you need.

 Deal with negative thinking

 Everyone has ‘off’ days and you might have times when you feel overwhelmed by the whole process.
-If you’re having one of these days then talk to a friend, read some motivational stories on the Atkins forum or Facebook page or flick through some low carb cookbooks to respark your interest and get creative juices flowing.
+If you’re having one of these days then talk to a friend or read some motivational stories.

 If you do give in to negative thinking then just write this off and begin again, on your health journey, from the next day.
 The key to success is dealing with those days and getting right back on track – rather than letting it spiral out of control.

 You’re responsible for your own actions so don’t blame others if things do go entirely to plan.
 It’s too easy to do this and you’ll be more likely to lose sight of your goal if you can take this easy road.
 If someone brings cakes or biscuits into the office, don’t blame them for the fact that you eat some.
 If you do succumb then take responsibility, enjoy every bite and then move on and get back on track.
 Similarly, if family responsibilities mean you have to skip a workout, don’t get disillusioned and skip the workouts for the week.
 Life will get in the way, the key is looking at your healthier lifestyle in the long-term not just for the weeks or months it takes to get to your goal.